LegacyNetworkAG/Vesting_Contract/README.md

 Because we want 2 things:

 1. To be able to add a lot of new investors at once and with only one previous token transaction to the contract;
-2. To add only one user at a time with a concurrent transaction, saving gas relative to the other method
+2. To add only one user at a time with a pervious transaction, saving gas relative to the other method

 ## newMullInvestors: